musa-509-fall-2021/lab-09-modelling-and-rendering-data/README.md

     ```

 1. Run the _render_report.py_ script again (in the same way as in step #4) and ensure that you have data in your list.

+## Definitions

+* **Data Model**: Data modeling is a process used to define data requirements needed to support a business processes.
+A data model is a design that dictates how pieces of data relate to one another to support those processes.

+  Often in a data model you will have a table for each significant noun within your domain.
+It is increasingly common for each one of these tables themselves to be called a **model** (I think largely due to the influence of [DBT](https://docs.getdbt.com/docs/building-a-dbt-project/building-models)).

+* **Upstream/Downstream**: If one model (_B_) depends on another model (_A_) having been created, then we say that _B_ is downstream of _A_, or _A_ is upstream of _B_.

 ## Troubleshooting
 * If you see an error like: